codecov/impact-analysis-example-python/README.md

 You should now be able to see how Impact Analysis can give crucial information on how a code change can affect critical code in your system.

 ### Using your own repositories
+To get started with Impact Analysis on your own repositories, check out our getting started [guide](https://docs.codecov.com/docs/impact-analysis-python).